jachana/bluetext/.context/polytope/general/secrets_and_values.md

 ## Secrets and values are dereferenced in the polytope.yml file as follows

-The value of a map pair can be specified as the data for a value or a secret.
+The value of a map pair can be specified as the data of a value or a secret, or an interpolated string with a value or secret.
+Interpolated strings have variables specified within curly braces.
 E.g.

 modules:
     ...